HideakiHama/car-car/README.md

 ## Sales microservice

+Explain your models and integration with the inventory microservice, here.
 Created four models for microservice
 ######################################################################
 - Model 1 - AutomobileVO - This Value Object Model serves to integrate the inventory microservice by using the vin property.